cmabdullah/Documentation/Documentation/maven.md

 # Default lifecycle

-1. Validate: validates that all project information is available and is correct f Compile: compiles the source code
+1. Validate: validates that all project information is available and is correct
 2. Compile: compiles the source code
 3. Test: runs unit tests within a suitable framework
 4. Package: packages the compiled code in its distribution format
-5. Integration-test: processes the package in the integration-test environment f Verify: runs checks to verify that the package is valid
+5. Integration-test: processes the package in the integration-test environment
 6. Verify: runs checks to verify that the package is valid
 7. Install: installs the package in the local repository
 8. Deploy: installs the  nal package in a remote repository